On this page:

 Entitlement volumes

-A table in each basin local report shows the volume of entitlements as of 30 June of each water year.
+A table in each surface water local report shows the volume of entitlements as of 30 June for each water year.

 Bulk entitlements specify a maximum volume of water that may be diverted over a given number of years.
-The ‘annual entitlement volumes’ table provides the entitlement volume as the end of the water year and represents the maximum volume that may be diverted in any one year.
+The annual entitlement volumes table provides the entitlement volume at the end of the water year and represents the maximum volume that may be diverted in any one year.
 Where the entitlement volume is an amount specified over more than one year, the total volume that may be taken over the period of the entitlement is shown in the notes.
-For example, the Gisborne-Barringo Creek bulk entitlement in the Maribyrnong basin specifies that up to 585 ML can be diverted in any one year, while the maximum volume that can be taken over any five-year period is 1,600 ML (320 ML annual average).
+For example, the Gisborne-Barringo Creek bulk entitlement in the Maribyrnong basin specifies that up to 585 ML can be diverted in any one year, while the maximum volume that can be taken over any 5-year period is 1,600 ML (320 ML annual average).

-In the large, regulated systems, bulk entitlements are normally specified in one of two ways:
+In the large, regulated systems, bulk entitlements are normally specified in one of 2 ways:

-• delivery bulk entitlement: this is an entitlement to be supplied with water from another water corporation’s dam within a water supply system which is regulated by the works of another water corporation.
+- delivery bulk entitlement: this is an entitlement to be supplied with water from another water corporation’s dam within a water supply system that is regulated by the works of another water corporation.

-Entitlements to water also include rights granted to individuals (for example, water shares and take and use licenses).
-These are reported as a group of each entitlement types and show the total volume of licences issued per basin.
+Entitlements to water also include rights granted to individuals (for example, water shares and take and use licences).
+These are reported as a group of each entitlement type and show the total volume of licences issued per basin.

-Unregulated licenses have been reported separately and include:
+Unregulated licences have been reported separately and include:

-• take and use licenses – unregulated surface water, which includes all licence volume that is for water taken from the waterway.
-It includes licences to take from a waterway to fill an off-water dam (dams for which no harvesting from the catchment is possible)
+- take and use licences – unregulated surface water, which includes all licence volume for water taken from the waterway.
+It includes licences that take from a waterway to fill an off-water dam (a dam that cannot harvest from the catchment)

-• licenced small catchment dams – on-waterway, which includes licensed small catchment dams that are on-waterway; they harvest water from the catchment and do not take any water from the waterway.
+- licensed small catchment dams – on-waterway, which harvest water from the catchment and do not take any water from the waterway.

 Note that the volume of usage, loss and water harvested for small catchment dams is an estimate based on a small catchment dam interception model.